 Note: All stats, records, and accolades are as of the 2022 season.

 Stats: 16,998 yards, 100 TD, 93 INT, 49.5% completion percentage

 Doug Williams’ career doesn’t exactly speak greatness.
 Stat-wise, he may not be the best guy on this list by a long shot.
 However, he was one of the most talented gunslingers in the league during his prime.

-Williams led the Washington Redskins to a Super Bowl triumph as one of the first true dual-threat quarterbacks in the league.
+Williams led the Washington Redskins (now Commanders) to a Super Bowl triumph as one of the first true dual-threat quarterbacks in the league.
 He only played for 9 seasons but still retired with 15 rushing touchdowns and almost 17,000 yards with 100 scores.

 49. Vinny Testaverde